 This means you can go directly to a location in the electronic version of the resource based on the print page number or vice versa.
-Enter a page number (e.g., Page 115 or 115) in the search box and press Enter.
+Tap the search icon and enter a page number (e.g., Page 220 or 220) in the search box. and tap Go.

 Why don’t some resources have page numbers?

 There are a variety of reasons why a resource may not have page numbers:

 - They were developed as digital editions and there is no corresponding print edition (e.g. Martin Luther: A Guide to His Life and Writing).

 - They are digital versions developed from the public domain (e.g. Pilgrim’s Progress).